This article will help you read and understand your pathology report for malignant melanoma of the skin.

 The dermis is directly below the epidermis.
 The dermis is separated from the epidermis by a thin layer of tissue called the basement membrane.
 The dermis contains blood vessels and nerves.
 Below the dermis is a layer of fat called subcutaneous adipose tissue.

-Melanoma is a type of skin cancer that develops from specialized cells called melanocytes.
-Melanoma is a common type of skin cancer although it can rarely start in other sites such as the inside of the eye, mouth, nasal cavity, or esophagus.
+Melanoma is a type of cancer that develops from specialized cells called melanocytes.
+Melanoma typically starts in the skin although it can start in other sites such as the inside of the eye, mouth, nasal cavity, or esophagus.
 In the skin, melanoma is associated with excessive sun exposure especially multiple severe sun burns.

 There are different types of melanoma based on the size and shape of the cancer cells and the way the cancer cells stick together as the tumour grows.
 The type of melanoma can only be determined after the tumour has been examined under a microscope by a pathologist.